robertwayne/dpymenus/README.md

 ```

 ### Reaction Buttons
-Here are some examples of how to acquire emojis in discord.py:
+Here are some examples of how to acquire emojis in discord.py for custom buttons:

 ```python
 btn1 = client.get_emoji(3487239849812123)  # guild emoji
 btn2 = discord.utils.get(ctx.guild.emojis, name='example')  # guild emoji